-Ragen Van Sewell is one of our ace Family Tour guides — but that's just the tip of his involvement.
+Ragen is one of our ace Family Tour guides — but that's just the tip of his involvement.
 When he's not touring around Europe, Ragen manages the behind-the-scenes logistics for all of Rick Steves' Best of Europe and Family Europe tours (hotel and restaurant selection and booking, planning for daily activities, and more).
 Ragen's upbeat attitude and fun-loving spirit make him the ideal Family Tour guide, and a delight to work with in our office.

 How did you get involved with Rick Steves and tour guiding?